 - Motor deficits (loss of balance or coordination)

 - Cranial nerve deficits (problems with certain functions of the eyes, nose, tongue, and/or ears that are controlled by one or more of the 12 cranial nerves)

 - Coma and death

 The symptoms of a brain aneurysm may resemble other problems or medical conditions.
 Always consult your doctor for a diagnosis.

 How is a Brain Aneurysm Diagnosed?

-A brain aneurysm is often discovered after it has ruptured or by chance during diagnostic examinations such as computed tomography (CT scan), magnetic resonance imaging (MRI), or angiography that are being done for other reasons.
+A brain aneurysm is often discovered after it has ruptured or by chance during diagnostic examinations such as computed tomography (CT scan), magnetic resonance imaging (MRI), or CT angiography that are being done for other reasons.

 In addition to a complete medical history and physical examination, diagnostic procedures for a brain aneurysm may include:

-- Digital subtraction angiography (DSA).
+- Diagnostic cerebral angiogram/digital subtraction angiography (DSA).
 Provides an image of the blood vessels in the brain to detect a problem with vessels and blood flow.
 The procedure involves inserting a catheter (a small, thin tube) into an artery in the leg and passing it up to the blood vessels in the brain.
 Contrast dye is injected through the catheter and X-ray images are taken of the blood vessels.